top of page

 What does nail surgery involve?

-Then either the side or the entire nail will be removed.
+Depending on the issue, either part of the nail (usually the side) or the entire nail will be carefully removed.

 Will I be off my feet for long?